loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-outer-join-stream-stream/README.md

 and `PERSON_TOPIC_TWO`.
 The following tasks are performed:

-1. Join the records on the last name within a 5-minute time window and a 1-minute grace period for delayed records.
+1. Join the records on the last name within a 5-minute join window and a 1-minute grace period for delayed records.
 2. Build a new `KafkaJoinPersons` object that holds both persons.
 If no person is matched, a value holding the left or right person is still emitted as an outer join is performed.
 3. Write the resulting `KafkaJoinPersons` objects to a new topic named `PERSON_OUTER_JOIN_STREAM_STREAM_TOPIC`.